Ways to Enhance Network Security

 of resources means the ability of resources to deal with increasing or decreasing demand.
 The

-resources being used customers at any given point of time are automatically monitored.
+resources being used by customers at any given point of time are automatically monitored.

 5. Measured Service: In this service cloud provider controls and monitors all the aspects of cloud